vishnugamini/ShakespearianTransformer/README.md

 ## Overview

 Shakespearian Transformer is a project aimed at generating text in the style of Shakespeare using a transformer-based neural network model.
-The generation happens as conversations between mutiple people.
+The style is replicated in the form of conversations between multiple people.

 ## Example Images
 ![Shakespeare Image](images/pic-2.png) ![Shakespeare Image](images/pic-1.png)